 Join us for the 6th Annual diaTribe Musings Panel Discussions

-NEXT EVENT: Wednesday, July 14, 2021
+NEXT EVENT: Tuesday, October 19, 2021

 About diaTribe Musings

-Previously known as Musings Under the Moon, when it was a single live event at the ADA Scientific Sessions, diaTribe Musings is now one of The diaTribe Foundation's most treasured ongoing virtual programs, engaging a diverse audience in thought-provoking dialogue and providing an opportunity to connect healthcare providers, business leaders, people with diabetes, advocates, families, entrepreneurs, and policymakers.
+Previously known as Musings Under the Moon, when it was a single live event at the ADA Scientific Sessions, diaTribe Musings is now one of The diaTribe Foundation's most treasured ongoing virtual programs, engaging a diverse audience in thought-provoking dialogue and providing an opportunity to connect healthcare providers, business leaders, people living with diabetes, advocates, families, entrepreneurs, and policymakers.
 Musings tickets are complimentary thanks to the generous support of our sponsors.
 We welcome anyone interested in learning about the massive shifts and opportunities occurring in the world of diabetes.
 Please spread the word and share this event with anyone interested in learning more about diabetes.
 Join the conversation on Twitter with #diaTribeMusings.